Lrs121/IELauncher/readme.md

 First version released!

-The installer can be downloaded by clicking here: <a href="https://github.com/develc/IELauncher/releases/download/v1.0.0/IELauncher-setup.msi"><button>IELauncher-setup.msi</button></a>
+The pre-built installer can be downloaded by clicking here: <a href="https://github.com/develc/IELauncher/releases/download/v1.0.0/IELauncher-setup.msi"><button>IELauncher-setup.msi</button></a>

-The stand-alone version can be downloaded by clicking here: <a href="https://github.com/develc/IELauncher/releases/download/v1.0.0/IELauncher.exe"><button>IELauncher.exe</button></a>
+The pre-built stand-alone version can be downloaded by clicking here: <a href="https://github.com/develc/IELauncher/releases/download/v1.0.0/IELauncher.exe"><button>IELauncher.exe</button></a>

 ## Building

-**Prerequisites:**
+### Prerequisites:

 * Install Microsoft Visual Studio (I used Community Edition 2022) with the .NET desktop workload
 * (*Not needed if building standalone .EXE file*) Install the "Microsoft Visual Studio Installer Projects" extension (Continue without code --> Extensions --> Manage Extensions --> Online --> Search box --> write "Microsoft Visual Studio Installer Projects" --> install)

-**To build standalone .EXE:**
+### To build standalone .EXE:

 *  Open the solution file in Visual Studio
 * Make sure the IELauncher project is selected in the Solution Explorer window
 * Click on Build --> Publish Selection
 * Click on Publish